 Between the Frontales, Escalera Arabe, and Serena sectors in El Chorro, you can find close to 50 beginner routes alongside advanced and expert routes.
 This makes these sectors great for a varied group of climbers that range in skill.

-Other notable climbing crags that have a great deal of beginner routes includes sectors Rocabella and Valle de Abdalajis sharing another 35 beginner routes between them.
+Other notable climbing crags that have plenty of beginner routes include sectors Rocabella and Valle de Abdalajis sharing another 35 beginner routes between them.

 Intermediate Climbing Routes in El Chorro

 While it may seem that most of the climbing in El Chorro is advanced, you would be surprised just how many intermediate routes there are in this beautiful location.
 An intermediate climber could stay busy for years trying to climb everything this place has to offer in the 5a – 6a+ grade range.